 For many people, a crispy sausage and a cold beer are a must when watching a football game.
 Not many people will know that a Super League match at Broendby IF’s home ground is equal to 7,500 customer expeditions in less than four hours.
 It requires volunteer staff to be on their toes – and quick on the keys – and the same applies to the underlying software and hardware systems.

 “Two things that affect sales in our stalls before, during, and after a match are the result and the weather.
-In addition, we must be able to deliver high-speed service,” Broendby IF’s CEO, Jesper Jørgensen, says.
+In addition, we must be able to deliver high-speed service,” Brøndby IF’s CEO, Jesper Jørgensen, says.
 The service speed is influenced by several factors, including the user-friendliness of the system.
 “With a large turnover in a short time, any downtime of the cashier system affects us quite significantly, and our former system was critically dependent on a network connection,” Jesper explains.

 To increase usability and stability, units with user-friendly touch screen (POS) were replaced at approximately 90 locations throughout the stadium grounds during the spring of 2015.
 The volunteer employees are happy with the change and the new systems, which, with a few adjustments, have performed excellently, delivering low service times and fewer errors.

 Brøndby IF's CEO is also very pleased, stating that: "We have reduced the costs of supporting and maintaining the system."

 “When this kind of system goes into operation, something always comes up.
 However, Danoffice IT’s hands-on involvement both in preparations, instalments and the time afterwards helped secure that the systems were ready for the first match of the new season,” Jesper says, and continues: "For a complete yearly cycle, the new system has now been out in the stalls - in the heat, wind, frost and cold, as well as under the inevitable mishaps like a beer or soda spilling out over everything – it has continually run smoothly."

-After a year’s hands-on experience, Jesper Joergensen evaluates that the POS system, which is integrated with the club's financial system, Microsoft Dynamics AX, is very stable and therefore also very cost-effective.
+After one year’s hands-on experience, Jesper evaluates that the POS system, which is integrated with the club's financial system, Microsoft Dynamics AX, is very stable and therefore also very cost-effective.
 He emphasises that the actual sales processing has been reduced because several tasks are now performed automatically.
-Integrating the new sales solution with Microsoft AX solution was an easy decision, as it was the ERP solution that Broendby IF was already using.
+Integrating the new sales solution with Microsoft AX solution was an easy decision, as it was the ERP solution that Brøndby IF was already using.
 "One of the benefits is that we can get a match account completed sooner," Jesper explains.

 Furthermore, the new solution’s screens are easy to set up, with quick shortcuts that facilitate rapid expeditions.
 Jesper explains: “Whether you have to press one or three buttons to make a sale is quite crucial.
 A few seconds here and a few seconds there quickly add up.”

-Broendby IF can even design and adapt the layout and functions to the individual booth/match, and it is possible to combine several items in a special match-day offer, which requires the push of just one button to complete a sale.
+Brøndby IF can even design and adapt the layout and functions to the individual booth/match, and it is possible to combine several items in a special match-day offer, which requires the push of just one button to complete a sale.

 “It adds a lot of value to us that the system is intuitive and easy to understand.
 Danoffice IT has shown a great understanding of our challenges and needs.
-With a targeted tender and matching setup from Danoffice IT, we have reached our goal, both physically with the setup of boxes and with coding the underlying AX system, which enables sales analysis across stalls, stands and VIP lounges,” Jesper Joergensen says.
+With a targeted tender and matching setup from Danoffice IT, we have reached our goal, both physically with the setup of boxes and with coding the underlying AX system, which enables sales analysis across stalls, stands and VIP lounges,” Jesper says.

 Brøndby IF was founded in 1964 and has Denmark's second-largest stadium with an average of 15,000 spectators per game (2015 figures).
 There are approximately 90 cash registers distributed across the various stands, which are open before, during and after a match for a period of approximately three to four hours, carrying out a total of about 7,500 expeditions per match.

 Broendby IF POS-system: